 This one is unfashionable to recommend, because it is not really automation — it is just well-targeted summarization.
 But the time it gives back is real.

-In every firm we have worked with, there is a leader who spends thirty to ninety minutes each morning skimming media, ticket queues, sales activity, or operational alerts.
+In most firms, there is a leader who spends thirty to ninety minutes each morning skimming media, ticket queues, sales activity, or operational alerts.
 A daily digest — pulled from those sources, formatted to that person's reading habits — reclaims that time directly.
-We have not seen this fail to deliver inside a month.

 What these five have in common